reactjs/react.dev/content/docs/reference-react.md

 });
 ```

-`React.memo` is a [higher order component](/docs/higher-order-components.html).
-It's similar to [`React.PureComponent`](#reactpurecomponent) but for function components instead of classes.
+`React.memo` is a [higher order component](/docs/higher-order-components.html) similar to [`React.PureComponent`](#reactpurecomponent) or `shouldComponentUpdate` but for functional components instead of classes.

-If your function component renders the same result given the same props, you can wrap it in a call to `React.memo` for a performance boost in some cases by memoizing the result.
-This means that React will skip rendering the component, and reuse the last rendered result.
+Memoization is a common optimization technique in many programming contexts where the output of a function is cached alongside its arguments to prevent expensive re-calculation.
+In the context of React, rendering a component can be expensive, and `React.memo` is the means to memoize a functional React component.

-By default it will only shallowly compare complex objects in the props object.
-If you want control over the comparison, you can also provide a custom comparison function as the second argument.
+In simpler terms, a memoized functional component will not be re-rendered if its props do not change.
+By default, a shallow comparison is used, meaning that functions wrapped with `React.memo` behave the same way that class components extending `PureComponent` do.
+A custom comparator function can be passed as a second parameter to `React.memo`, giving you as much control in a functional component as `shouldComponentUpdate` offers to class components.

 ```javascript
 function MyComponent(props) {